 In some cases providers are still being paid a lump sum and delivering pre-paid supports to NDIS participants.
 Participants use these supports but don’t buy the supports with funds in their plans.
 These supports are known as ‘in-kind’ supports.

 This is changing, and gradually in-kind supports will transition to the NDIS.
 Then the participant will use the funding from their NDIS plan to pay for supports.

-If you are an NDIS participant and currently use in-kind supports, the following information will help you understand:
+If you are an NDIS participant who currently uses in-kind supports, the following information may help you to understand:

 - how to get ready for these changes.

 There are many types of pre-paid in-kind supports delivered right across Australia.
 If you get an in-kind support, its value should be included in your plan if it is reasonable and necessary.

 If you already get in-kind supports remember they have been pre-paid.
 You don’t need to pay for them with your NDIS plan funds.